natalsem/local_tocsv/README.md

-Preparation of a CSV file for bulk user
+Preparation of a CSV file for bulk user creation
 ==================================

 Requirements